wal-rus/protobuf/examples/README.md

 "-lpthread" from the linker commands (perhaps replacing it with something else).
 We didn't do this automatically because we wanted to keep the example simple.

+## CMake ##
+CMake builds for C++ are also supported, though have only been tested on Windows.
+For more information on supported CMake specific build flags and a detailed example of how to generate code and link with protobuf using CMake, see CMakeLists.txt.
 ## Go ##

 The Go example requires a plugin to the protocol buffer compiler, so it is not